Types of Climbing Shoe

 Climbing shoes are sized just like normal shoes, but different brands tend to fit differently.
 Just start trying on whichever size you would normally wear and go up or down from there.
 If you shop online, make sure you know exactly what size and type of shoe you need.

 Most climbers prefer to wear shoes without socks, for increased sensitivity.
 This can cause your shoes to smell terrible after a while.
 Don’t leave sweaty shoes buried in your bag for days – air them out after each climb and use shoe fresheners when you store them.

 Climbing Chalk and Chalk Bags

 Most climbers use a chalk bag and chalk.
-The chalk is used to stop your hands getting too sweaty to hold on to the rock – just like gymnasts use.
+The chalk absorbs sweat, and therefore increases friction between your hands and the rock.

-Chalk is available both loose and in a 'chalk ball' – contained in a small mesh bag.
+Chalk is available either loose or in a small mesh ball.
 Using a ball is easier and less messy to start with, and many indoor walls don't allow loose chalk.

 You'll also need a chalk bag to put it in.
 This is a small bag with a draw-cord closure at the top that you can dip a hand into to 'chalk up'.